mdn/curriculum/curriculum/1-precursor/1-soft-skills.md

 - Consulting the documentation

   - When you are stuck with using a tool/product, consult the official documentation first.

-    - It is surprising how many people do not think to do this; official docs are often geared towards beginners, so people with experience may not think of them as being suitable for them.
+It is surprising how many people do not think to do this; official docs are often geared towards beginners, so people with experience may not think of them as being suitable for them.

-  - Learn about different [types of documentation](https://documentation.divio.com/), for example:

-    - How to recognize the difference between tutorial, reference, and other types.

-    - Under what circumstances each type is useful.
+  - Learn about different [types of documentation](https://documentation.divio.com/) — for example, tutorials, references, and other types — and under what circumstances each type is useful.

 - Using search engines effectively